The business center at an upscale hotel you’re staying at. The walls of your favorite restaurant. Even your shower.

 Mirrors made with low-iron glass provide unobstructed clarity.
 Made with materials containing trace amounts of iron, low-iron glass is colorless.
 It’s also among the most transparent glasses available.
 When used to make a mirror, low-iron glass lets a reflected image shine back unobstructed.

-For custom shower enclosures, low-iron and tempered glasses are a first choice.
+For custom shower enclosures, low-iron and tempered glasses are the first choices.

 Of the safety glasses, tempered glass is preferable for interior applications, primarily because of its superior strength and how it breaks.
 On the off chance that a tempered glass shower enclosure is dealt a blow it can’t withstand, there won’t be sharp, jagged pieces of glass strewn about a bathroom.